Categorical symmetry and non-invertible anomaly in symmetry-breaking and topological phase transitions: Appearance of algebraic higher symmetry at the symmetry breaking transition for general finite symmetry

 \subsection{A duality point of view}

-We consider two lattice model defined on the triangulation of $d$-dimensional space.
+We consider two lattice models defined on the triangulation of $n$-dimensional space.
 The vertices of the triangulation are labeled by $i$, the links labeled by $ij$, \etc.

-In the first model, the physical degrees of freedom lives on the vertices and are labeled by group elements $g$ of a finite group $G$.
-The many-body Hilbert space the following local basis
+In the first model, we may call it $G$-matter model, the physical degrees of freedom live on the vertices and are labeled by group elements $g$ of a finite group $G$.
+The many-body Hilbert space is spanned in the following local basis

 The Hamiltonian is given by